-If the cumulative average of a student at the end of the first year is at least

-1.85 for a Day student or 1.80 for an Evening student, the student who petitions shall be readmitted on academic probation.
+If the cumulative average of a student at the end of the first year is at least 1.85 for a Day student or 1.80 for an Evening student, the student who petitions shall be readmitted on academic probation.

 If the first-year average of a Day student is at least 1.60 or that of an Evening student is at least 1.50, a student who petitions may be readmitted by the Executive Committee if a cause, or causes, for the academic deficiency can be identified and, in addition, the cause or causes identified are correctible or non-recurring.
-Absent such findings, the petition shall be denied and the case treated as one which averages below such limits.
+Absent such findings, the petition shall be denied and the case treated as one with averages below such limits.
+Students are apprised that a condition requiring a leave of absence (with or without re-examinations in the interim), or a condition to commence study anew are considered normal conditions of readmission in this classification.

 If the average of a Day student is less than 1.60 or that of an Evening student is less than 1.50, readmission shall be denied to a term which commences sooner than one year from the end of the year in which the average was earned.
-In such cases, even after the lapse of a year, readmission is granted sparingly and only when there is substantial basis for belief that the reason or reasons for deficiency are correctable and have been corrected.
+In such cases, even after the lapse of a year, readmission is granted sparingly and only when there is substantial basis for belief that the reason or reasons for deficiency are correctible and have been corrected.
+In those cases, readmission may be granted only if (1) readmission requires commencing law study anew; or (2) re-examinations in the intervening year have been permitted under the direct authority of the Executive Committee and such re-examinations have resulted in a cumulative average of 1.95 for a Day student or of 1.87 for an Evening student.

-If the average of a Day student is less than 1.30 or that of an Evening Student less than 1.20 after the first year, no committee may grant readmission at any time thereafter, and the case is a rare one in which the Faculty will grant a hearing.
+If the average of a Day student is less than 1.30 or that of an Evening student less than 1.20 after the first year, readmission shall be denied and not again considered.

-If a student, other than the one who has been on probation and met the terms of probation, at the end of the second year has a cumulative average of less than 2.00, such student will be readmitted only if the student, a Day student, has an average of not less than 1.92 or, if an Evening student, an average of not less than 1.90.
+If a student, other than the one who has been on probation and met the terms of probation, at the end of the second year has a cumulative average of less than 2.00, such student will be readmitted only if the student is a Day student, and has an average of not less than 1.92 or, if the student is an Evening student and has an average of not less than 1.90.
 Readmission in such cases requires the finding of adequate cause.